cluesurf/.github/profile/readme.md

 Most projects aim to make complex ideas simple, beautiful, and useful.

-## Key Tools
+## Sites

-These are our main projects:
+These are some of the final sites/projects:

 |                                                            Tool                                                             | Note                                                                             |